bigeethan/SimpleVoterRegistrationAPI/README.md

 PROJECT IS CURRENTLY BEING WORKED ON

 ### Technologies Used
-The project used python for it's data capabilities.
+The project uses python for it's data capabilities.
 The API is created using the FAST API framework.
 The database is PostgreSQL.

 ### Installation